irs1318dev/irs1318_training2024/Robot Programming Guide.md

 5. Retrieve your changes from the stash.
 Run "```git stash pop```".
 6. Continue making changes to your code.
 Follow steps 5-8 in the section above ([Your normal end-to-end git workflow](#your-normal-end-to-end-git-workflow)).

+### Where should I put code I'm working on?
+Generally, all code that you write should go somewhere under core_robot\src\main\java\frc\robot.
+Some of the key places are: core_robot\src\main\java\frc\robot\driver - mostly ButtonMap.java, AnalogOperation.java, DigitalOperation.java, AutonomousRoutineSelector.java, and the controltasks subdirectory. core_robot\src\main\java\frc\robot\mechanisms - mechanisms will go here core_robot\src\main\java\frac\robot - mostly ElectronicsConstants.java, HardwareConstants.java, TuningConstants.java, and SettingsManager.java

 ### Making Simple Operation changes
-To add a new action that the robot can take with a mechanism, first open the ```AnalogOperation``` or ```DigitalOperation``` enum (AnalogOperation.java or DigitalOperation.java) and add a new value to the list in that file.
+To add a new action that the robot can take with a mechanism, first open the ```AnalogOperation``` or ```DigitalOperation``` enum (AnalogOperation.java or DigitalOperation.java under core_robot\src\main\java\frc\robot\driver) and add a new value to the list in that file.
 We try to keep the various operations organized, so we keep them listed in a different section for each Mechanism.
 The operation should be named starting with the mechanism (e.g. "DriveTrain", "Intake", etc.), and then a description of the action (e.g. "Turn", "RaiseArm", etc.) to make one single pascal-case value (e.g. "DriveTrainTurn", "IntakeRaiseArm", etc.).
 Remember that Analog/Digital Operations are a single, simple thing that is done by the robot.
 Any more complex action that we want the robot to take will be a Macro which composes these Analog/Digital Operations together (which we will talk about later).

-Next, you will open the ButtonMap.java file and add another mapping into the AnalogOperationSchema/DigitalOperationSchema that describes the AnalogOperation/DigitalOperation that you just added.
+Next, you will open the ButtonMap.java file (under core_robot\src\main\java\frc\robot\driver) and add another mapping into the AnalogOperationSchema/DigitalOperationSchema that describes the AnalogOperation/DigitalOperation that you just added.
 Remember that Analog Operations represent things that are done to a certain extent, using double (decimal) values typically between -1.0 and 1.0.
 Digital Operations represent things that are either done or not done, using Boolean values (true or false).
 Each type of Operation, Analog or Digital, has their own corresponding type of Description.

 ```java
     new AnalogOperationDescription(